Chart Color Schemes

 Population growth drivers in Gowanbrae are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the suburb of Gowanbrae, based on ABS updates and AreaSearch validation, is estimated at around 3034 as of Feb 2026.
-This reflects an increase of 63 people since the 2021 Census, which reported a population of 2971 people.
-The change was inferred from the resident population of 3034, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2889 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 55% of overall population gains during recent periods.
+The estimated population of the suburb of Gowanbrae, based on ABS updates and AreaSearch validation as of Feb 2026, is around 3,034.
+This reflects an increase of 63 people since the 2021 Census which reported a population of 2,971.
+The current population was estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This results in a density ratio of 2,889 persons per square kilometer, placing Gowanbrae in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 55% of overall population gains during recent periods, driving primary growth for the area.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, a significant increase in the top quartile of statistical areas across the nation is forecast, with the suburb of Gowanbrae expected to increase by 1143 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 37.3% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future population dynamics anticipate a significant increase in the top quartile of statistical areas nationally, with Gowanbrae expected to increase by 1,150 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 37.9% over the 17 years.

 Frequently Asked Questions - Population